Are Serrano Peppers Hot? Complete Heat Guide (10K-23K SHU)

 Grow Your Own Serrano Plants

-• Light: At least 6 hours of direct sunlight per day.
+• Light: Minimum 6 hours direct sunlight daily.
+South-facing windows for indoor growing.

-• Water: Keep moist but not soggy.
-Mulching helps retain moisture.
+• Water: Keep soil moist but not soggy.
+Mulch to retain moisture (per University of California Cooperative Extension).

 Serrano pepper plant growing in garden